benmccormick/benmccormick.github.io/pages/posts/es6-classes-and-backbone-js.md

 date: "2015-04-07 03:19:44+00:00"
 layout: post
 path: "/2015/04/07/es6-classes-and-backbone-js"
+description: 'A rundown of the challenges of using ES6 classes in Backbone'
+keywords: 'Backbone, ES6, JavaScript, classes'
 ---

 I've seen some confusion out there about how to use ES6 Classes with [Backbone][backbone].
 In the original version of the ES6 class spec, this was actually a simple thing to do, though the syntax wasn't great.
 With the finalized specification for classes and subclassing though, it's no longer practical to try and use the two together.
 Here's a short explanation of the issues, as well as a discussion on whether any of this matters.